TheBuggs/Envizimo/README.md

 ### 3.7. after that wait to download and generete your custom installer... :hourglass:

 You can find your installer into folder "./eventis" with name 'pack.exe'.
-Install pack.exe like admin into machine - click right mouse button over file and choose "Run as admin" and start process to install all necessery software to your computer. :smirk:
+You needed only from 'pack.exe' other files is not needed you can deleted.
+Install pack.exe like admin into your machines - click right mouse button over file and choose "Run as admin" and start process to install all necessery software to your computer. :smirk:

 ## 4. Demo

+## 5. Deploy with SCCM

+If you have SCCM in your environment.
+Create Application with content - all files in ./eventis/data.
+Task to installer run install.ps1 script and for uninstaller execute uninstall.ps1 script.